ASSERT-KTH/assert-gold-mine/docs/compute.md

 ## AI Inference

-We used:
+We use:

 - OpenRouter (preferred): supports all open source models and also Claude. we have an assert organization.
 - OpenAI: we have an Assert organization, we had grants
 - Google: we have an Assert organization, we had grants
 - Anthropic: we have an Assert organization, not used anymore use OpenRouter instead.

-Ask Martin to be added
+Ask Martin to be added to one of the orgs.

+For all API keys:
+- prefix the key name with your name
+- set an expiration date and a max cost

 ## Not enough?